kathyk03046-del/RegionalElectricAviation-NetworkFleetReliability-UnitEconomicsModel--CaseStudy-EviationAlice/README.md

 ## Improvement/Next steps:
-**Segmented High-Fidelity Modeling:** Transition from a universal regression model to Phase-Specific ML Models (Climb-specific vs. Cruise-specific).
+**Segmented Modeling:** Transition from a universal regression model to Phase-Specific ML Models (Climb-specific vs. Cruise-specific).
 This would allow for even higher precision in the high-stress take-off phase, where energy consumption is most volatile.

-**Stochastic Environmental Integration:** Incorporate real-time Wind-Vector Telemetry to quantify the impact of drag on safety reserves, moving the model toward a "Weather-Informed" dispatching system.
+**Stochastic Environmental:** Incorporate real-time Wind-Vector Telemetry to quantify the impact of drag on safety reserves, moving the model toward a "Weather-Informed" dispatching system.

 **Financial Integrity Loop:** Link Python-detected SoC anomalies directly to the Excel NPV model to calculate the Total Cost of Ownership (TCO) impact of premature battery degradation caused by frequent high-load missions.

-**Hardware-in-the-Loop (HIL):** Scale the current AliceFleetManager class to accept real-time sensor streams, transforming this static audit tool into a live Fleet Telemetry Monitoring System.
+**Hardware-in-the-Loop:** Scale the current AliceFleetManager class to accept real-time sensor streams, transforming this static audit tool into a live Fleet Telemetry Monitoring System.